Gary Shapley

-Gary Allen Shapley Jr. (born December 1977) is an American government official who has served as the deputy chief of the IRS Criminal Investigation since 2025.
-Shapley also served as the acting commissioner of internal revenue from April 16 to April 18, 2025.
+Gary Allen Shapley Jr. (born December 1977) is an American investigator who has served as the deputy chief of the IRS Criminal Investigation since November 2025.
+Shapley served as the acting commissioner of internal revenue from April 16 to April 18, 2025.

+Shapley graduated from the University of Maryland with a bachelor's in accounting and business administration and from the University of Baltimore with a Master of Business Administration.
+He began working for the IRS Criminal Investigation in July 2009.
+Shapley supervised the agency's investigation into Hunter Biden, the son of president Joe Biden.
+He repeatedly testified to multiple House of Representatives committees on the inquiry, alleging that political bias had caused delays.

+In March 2025, secretary of the treasury Scott Bessent promoted Shapley and his associate, Joseph Ziegler, to senior advisors to investigate the IRS.
+That month, he was named as deputy chief of the IRS Criminal Investigation.
+The following month, Trump named Shapley as the acting commissioner of internal revenue to succeed Melanie Krause over a dispute involving information on taxpayers sought by Immigration and Customs Enforcement.
+Three days later, Trump replaced Shapley with Michael Faulkender, the deputy secretary of the treasury, amid a struggle for control between Bessent and Elon Musk.

-Early life and education
+Early life and education (1977–2003)

 Gary Allen Shapley Jr. was born in December 1977.
 He graduated from Norwich High School.
 Shapley attended Binghamton University and later volunteered for the National Civilian Community Corps.
-He later graduated from the University of Maryland with a Bachelor of Science in accounting and business administration and a Master of Business Administration from the University of Baltimore.
+He later graduated from the University of Maryland with a Bachelor of Science in accounting and business administration, and from the University of Baltimore with a Master of Business Administration.